magcornejo/Renewables-Inflation-Smoothing/README.txt

 Performs Structural VAR estimations for crude oil and natural gas markets to identify the structural shocks on prices that will be used for the panel VAR.

-Figures 1, A1 and A2 are obtained.
+Figures 1, 2, A1 and A2, and the top panel of Table A3 are obtained.

+- panel_stats.R
+Reports panel unit root tests and summary statistics.

+The bottom panel of Table A2, and Table A3 are obtained.

 - lp_panel.R
 Calculates and plots the local projections

-Figures 2, 3, 4, 5, A3, A4 and A5 are obtained.
+Figures 3 to 9, and A3 to A8 are obtained.

 MIT License